Maksim2498/poms/README.md

 __Unix-Like__:

-Run the following command in your terminal:
+Execute the following command in your terminal:

 ```sh
 ./install.sh